What Does This Blog Have To Do with Writing? Nothing. But read on…

 Carmine Orlando Tilelli was perhaps the most pugnacious of school bullies who roamed their hallowed halls—he had left quite a few boys sprawled out in his wake.
 If Carmine smelled your fear, you became the latest victim.
 My father knew that…he also knew it was just a matter of time before Carmine took an interest in pummeling him.
 So, when Carmine called him out in front of a crowd, he was ready.
 Carmine never saw him coming.

-“I was angry at him for beating up people for little or no reason.
-There was no way he was going to do that to me.
+“I was angry at him for beating up people for no reason.
+There was no way he’d do that to me.
 As Carmine readied his fists and went into a crouch, I rushed him.
-What I remember is Carmine was unprepared for the sudden aggression…it was he who normally dished out the punishment.
+What I remember is Carmine being unprepared for the sudden bull rush.
+It was he who normally dished out the punishment.
 But I got in a few good licks before he battled back with counterpunches.
 The guy could throw a punch.
 We landed on the deck before it was broken up.
 I was a mess, but so was he—he had a bloody lip, I had a shiner.”

 Carmine never bothered my father again.

-“Frankly, it was too risky and that’s not the way bullies operate.
+Dad said, “Frankly, fighting me was too risky and that’s not the way bullies operate.
 They go after the weak and helpless—the easy marks.
 Not surprisingly, Carmine continued letting his fists do the talking and found the perfect outlet for his aggression—in the boxing ring.
 You see, I knew him as Carmine Tilelli but the boxing world knew him as [2]Joey Giardello, the middle weight champion of the world.”

 [1] In Spanish, Es Tu Camino: El Peregrinaje de 800 KM. de una pareja a traves de Espana